TristanP-S/PassVault/README.md

 # PassVault
-Software to store passwords securely on my PC
+Software to store passwords securely on my PC.